 4. Learn how to make your favorite Korean meal

-One of our favorite things to do while traveling is to take cooking classes.
+One of our favorite things to do while traveling is to take cooking classes, therefore this is one of our favorite things to do in Seoul.
 It gives you a chance to learn about the food more in depth than simply pointing to the first thing on a menu.
 We had a great time learning about the cuisine in Peru, and we made some delicious sushi rolls in Japan.
 Our cooking class in Korea was no different.
 We thought it might not be as informative since we've been living in this country for 10 months now and eat Korean food every day.
 But we were pleasantly surprised.
 Our group of five came away from the class with a new appreciation for kimchi, and a recipe for bulgogi that we will surely be testing out on our friends and family.
 Our only regret is that we didn't take this cooking class sooner.

 We took our class through Food & Culture Academy, and were able to choose the menu we'd be cooking.
 Our instructor, Ellie, was lovely and extremely informative.
 She travels around the world teaching techniques to Korean restaurants, so you can tell this work is her passion.